-- Teacher-generated assessment data at three yearly checkpoints
+- Teacher-generated assessment data at two yearly checkpoints - FSA results - ELP results - School-wide writing results (literacy topic: "Tell us about your favorite place or toy")

-- Student Learning Survey results

-- FSA results

-- ELP results

-- School-wide writing results

 Rationale (What is going on for our learners?
 How do we know?
 Why does it matter?)